Sunday, April 05, 2009

 Just as I finished loading up my modest gear (other than the 12-inch, I was travelling remarkably light), the drizzle increased to a steady rain, and by the time I was headed east on Interstate 10 it had become an unrelieved downpour that followed me for the 275 miles of Interstate.
 It’s hard to relax when every passing 18-wheeler sends up a sheet of water that reduces your visibility to zero.
 My five-and-a-half hour drive was extended by about an hour.

 As I approached my Exit, I still had hopes.
 I’ve become accustomed to the clouds beginning to dissipate as I turn off I-10 to US 19 for the last 100-miles of the Chiefland Run, and, by the time I reach the town of Chiefland itself, blue sky appearing.
 Not this time.
 When I took the Highway 19 exit, it was raining harder than ever and there was intense lightning to boot.
-I didn't stop at the good old Sunoco station where I normally refuel and load up on snacks because the power was off and the gas pumps and cash register were inoperative.
+I didn't stop at the good old Sunoco station where I normally refuel and load up on snacks because the power was off and the gas pumps and cash register were dead.
 So it was with the other filling stations in the area.
 Luckily, I had more than enough gas to make it to Chiefland.

 Headed south on the Florida - Georgia Parkway, the story was the same: torrential rain and seemingly never ending thunder and lightning.
 When I arrived at my motel, the Holiday Inn Express, the rain had at least slowed down, but I forewent my usual procedure of checking in and immediately heading to the site to unload before returning to town for grub and supplies.

 After making a quick run on the Chiefland Wal-Mart for supplies and then gassing up, we headed to the site, spent some time with our hosts, Tom and Jeannie Clark, and peered over at the Chiefland Star Party Group's star party location on the neighboring New Field.
-Seemed as we weren't the only astronomers crazy enough not to be deterred by dire weather forecasts.
+Seemed as we weren't the only astronomers crazy enough not to undeterred by dire weather forecasts.
 Between the New Field and the old Club Field there were maybe 15 – 20 vehicles and even a few well-tarped telescopes set up on Friday afternoon.

 There was simply no question of it clearing Friday night, and not much to do on the field.
 So, I deposited the bottled water and the Monster Energy Drinks I’d purchased at WallyWorld in the vaunted Clubhouse refrigerator, and Pat and I headed off to find supper.

 Three o’clock provided the diversion of the Picnic, the FOOD part of the Chiefland Spring Picnic, which was held under Tom Crowley’s (large) RV shelter over next to the New Field.
-Before lunch, Pat and I had the opportunity to visit with long-time amateur astronomer and radio amateur Tom C., who showed off his new and impressive ham station and his equally impressive radio astronomy gear.
+Before lunch, I had the opportunity to visit with long-time amateur astronomer and radio amateur Tom C., who showed off his new and impressive ham station and his equally impressive radio astronomy gear.
 After our late lunch we meandered around the field for a while longer, keeping a weather eye on the sky, and still hoping for a break.

 I was tempted to stay an extra day, but the thought of teaching my Monday evening class after a long night of observing Sunday and a long drive back Monday morning discouraged me.
 We continued to surf the Web with our laptops, taking frequent peeps out the door to see if the sky's threatening appearance had changed.
 Nope.
 We filled the the remaining hours of our Chiefland stay by visiting just about every astro-web-site you can imagine, spending a long while down on memory lane at the Classic Telescope Catalog site.